-Sharon is Partner and President of White Oaks Investment Management, Inc. and is Partner and President of White Oaks Wealth Advisors, Inc. She has been with White Oaks Wealth Advisors, Inc. since February 2001.
-Her experience in the financial services industry dates back to 1993, and includes positions at American Express Financial Advisors as a Financial Advisor, and the investment management firm, Lord, Abbett & Co. in New York City, as Client Liaison.
+Sharon is CEO of White Oaks Investment Management, Inc. and is CEO of White Oaks Wealth Advisors, Inc. Her experience in the financial services industry dates back to 1993, and includes positions at American Express Financial Advisors as a Financial Advisor, and the investment management firm, Lord, Abbett & Co. in New York City, as Client Liaison.

 Sharon has a Bachelors of Science in Economics (Hons.)
 (BScEcon) in European Community Studies from the University of Wales, College of Cardiff.
-She also received the Certificate of International Business Practice from Oxford University through the Lord Mountbatten Program.
-She also holds the Certified Financial Planner [TM] designation.
+She also holds the Certified Financial Planner TM designation.